 Prices should always be seen in correspondence to the prices at the same time yesterday, last week, last month, last year, and so on.

 These simple rules provide powerful observations for trend recognition.
 As per Wyckoff, there are only three types of trend: Uptrend, Downtrend, and Flat.
-Secondly, there are only three types of time-frames: Short-term, long-term, and intermediary term.
+Secondly, there are only three types of time frames: Short-term, long-term, and intermediary-term.
 The behavior of each trend varies significantly in different time frames.

 The Four Phases of Wyckoff Market Cycles or Price Cycles

 Wyckoff market cycles are developed based on the rules we discussed above.
 Traders and investors use these to predict the market’s general direction and the signs of reversal.
-It also points them towards hints of whales accumulating or selling positions.
+It also points them toward hints of whales accumulating or selling positions.